WilliamCSA04/guild-dojo/README.md

-This project is meant to be used for testing studing purposes.
+This project is meant to be used for testing studying purposes.

 ## Tech stack